Palestinian cuisine

 A Palestinian breakfast, with falafel and hummus.

 Palestinian cuisine consists of foods from or commonly eaten by Palestinians or in the region of Palestine, whether in Palestine, Israel, Jordan, or refugee camps in nearby countries, or by the Palestinian diaspora.
-The cuisine is a diffusion of the cultures of civilizations that settled in the region of Palestine, particularly during and after the Islamic era beginning with the Arab Ummayad conquest, then the eventual Persian-influenced Abbasids and ending with the strong influences of Turkish cuisine, resulting from the coming of the Ottoman Turks.
+The cuisine is a diffusion of the cultures of civilizations that settled in the region of Palestine, particularly during and after the Islamic era beginning with the Arab Umayyad conquest, then the eventual Persian-influenced Abbasids and ending with the strong influences of Turkish cuisine, resulting from the coming of the Ottoman Turks.
 It is similar to other Levantine cuisines, including Lebanese, Syrian and Jordanian.

 Rice and variations of kibbee are common in the Galilee.
 West Bank cuisine consists of taboon bread, rice and meat, while fish and lentils are staples on the coast.
 Gaza cuisine is more diverse in terms of seafood and spices, with widespread use of chili peppers.

 The area is also home to many desserts, ranging from those made regularly and those that are commonly reserved for the holidays.
 Most Palestinian sweets are pastries filled with either sweetened cheeses, dates or various nuts such as almonds, walnuts or pistachios.
 Beverages could also depend on holidays such as during Ramadan, when carob, tamarind and apricot juices are consumed at sunset.
 Coffee is consumed throughout the day and liquor is not very prevalent among the population; however, some alcoholic beverages such as arak or beer are consumed by Christians and some Muslims.